The most important facts at a glance:

 The accreditation of study programmes for Bachelor and Master Degrees constitutes as a precondition for the granting of state approval.

-The integrative M.A. program in Archeology is a consecutive program which follows on from the current B.A. program in Archeology at Mainz University or comparable programs at other universities.
-The subjects Prehistory and Early History, Classical Archeology and Christian Archeology as well as Byzantine History of Art are part of this program.
-Students are offered solid training in the archeology of Europe and the Mediterranean region.
+The integrative M.A. program in Archaeology is a consecutive program which follows on from the current B.A. program in Archaeology at Mainz University or comparable programs at other universities.
+The subjects Prehistory and Early History, Classical Archaeology and Christian Archaeology as well as Byzantine History of Art are part of this program.
+Students are offered solid training in the archaeology of Europe and the Mediterranean region.
 Special skills are acquired by attending several modules of a selected discipline.
-When enrolling in the M.A. program in Archeology, one of the three disciplines must be chosen.
+When enrolling in the M.A. program in Archaeology, one of the three disciplines must be chosen.
 Specific requirements (e.g. foreign languages) are stipulated in the exam regulations.

 Master entrance requirements

-A Bachelor’s degree awarded by an institute of higher education in Germany or abroad following completion of a course with a standard period of study of at least six semesters; in the case of this degree, at least 60 credit points (CPs) must have been awarded in Archeology while at least 40 of these must have been awarded in the selected major (Archeology of Prehistory and Early History, Classical Archeology, Christian Archeology and History of Byzantine Art).
+A Bachelor's degree awarded by an institute of higher education in Germany or abroad following completion of a course with a standard period of study of at least six semesters; in the case of this degree, at least 60 credit points (CPs) must have been awarded in Archaeology while at least 40 of these must have been awarded in the selected major (Archaeology of Prehistory and Early History, Classical Archaeology, Christian Archaeology and History of Byzantine Art).
 Applicants must otherwise hold an equivalent qualification representing the same course load and examination requirement.
 In special cases, the board of examiners shall decide on whether the admission requirements have been met.

 Adequate knowledge of at least two foreign languages (this can of course include ancient languages, such as Latin and Ancient Greek).
 This generally means that the applicant must be able to demonstrate that they have achieved a final grade of 'adequate' or better at a level that equates to at least five years of school courses for the first language and at least three years of school courses for the other.

-Applicants who select ‘Classical Archeology’, ‘Christian Archeology’ or ‘History of Byzantine Art’ as a major must demonstrate that they have achieved a final grade of ‘adequate’ or better at a level equivalent to the German ‘Latinum’ (i.e. at a level that equates to at least five years of school courses) or that they hold an equivalent qualification.
+Applicants who select 'Classical Archaeology', 'Christian Archaeology' or 'History of Byzantine Art' as a major must demonstrate that they have achieved a final grade of 'adequate' or better at a level equivalent to the German 'Latinum' (i.e. at a level that equates to at least five years of school courses) or that they hold an equivalent qualification.